-Note: You can use the Create Production Event node only if you have the Production Loss Accounting license.
+Note: You can access the Create Production Event node only if the Production Loss Accounting license is active in your APM system.

-The outputs of the Create Production Event node are the following system fields for the record that the node creates: Content GUID, Entity Key, Entity ID, and Site Key.
+The outputs of the Create Production Event node are the following system fields for the record that the node creates: Entity Key, Entity ID, Family Key, and Site Key.